Capital London: Launch

 Simon & Garfunkel's song "Bridge over Troubled Water" followed the jingle.
 The first radio commercial came from Birds Eye fish fingers, which was also the first ever legal radio commercial on LBC.

-Capital started in the, literally, dark days of the three-day week when electricity was rationed because of a miners' strike.
-In the days before its launch, staff worked in the gloom to get the station ready to go on air.

 Capital's programming remit, as with all ILR stations at the time, was to appeal to the broadest range of people as possible, which included specialist music programmes, radio plays, classical music, community features and news documentaries.
-The host of Capital's first show was former BBC Light Programme and former BBC Radio 1 presenter David Symonds,.
+The host of Capital's first show was former BBC Light Programme and former BBC Radio 1 presenter David Symonds.
 After Symonds moved to the Capital Countdown show, he was replaced at breakfast by the former Radio London partnership of Kenny Everett and Dave Cash (known for The Kenny & Cash Show).

 Immediately after going on air, Capital Radio suffered co-channel interference from Radio Veronica, a pirate radio station off the coast of the Netherlands.
 Veronica began broadcasting in the 1960s and it was suggested that the allocation of 539 metres to ILR may have been an attempt to block reception of overseas broadcasts – a battle which preceded the launch of BBC Radio 1.
 Capital finally moved into office blocks in Euston Tower in September 1973, just a few yards away from Thames Television headquarters.
 Euston Tower was, at the time, London's tallest office tower.

 In 1975, the IBA opened the transmission facilities at Saffron Green which allowed both LBC and Capital Radio to move up the dial.
 Capital moved to 1548 kHz mediumwave (194 m) and LBC to 1152 kHz (261 m).
 Saffron Green needed to be highly configured as it was sharing the same frequency as other ILR stations and needed to prevent co-channel interference from new ILR stations in Birmingham and Manchester.
 Previously the aerial wire suspended between the towers of Lots Road site gained Capital and LBC the semi-humorous nickname of "Radio Clothesline" however both stations could be heard as far away as the Midlands.
 FM reception remained unaltered.

-Capital in danger (1974–5)
+Capital in danger (1974–75)

-Capital continued broadcasting, eventually increasing its hours.
-The so-called 'needle-time' restrictions on playing recorded music had been lifted, which meant it could play more of it during the day as well as in the evenings where the eight hours were concentrated.
+Capital continued broadcasting, having been a 24-hour station from the beginning.
+The so-called 'needle-time' restrictions on playing recorded music were eased, which meant it could play more of it, although they were not abolished entirely until 1988.